Jump to the content of the page

 • laserXtens' unique technology eliminates the need for specimen marking.

-• The advantages are especially apparent with options covering multiple measuring points or entire specimen surfaces.
+• The advantage is particularly significant with options that record several measuring points or entire specimen areas.

-• Easy to use in temperature chambers, where environmental conditions can make gauge mark application really difficult.
+• Easy to use in temperature chambers, where it can be very difficult to apply gauge marks due to ambient conditions.

-• Ideal for automated systems - no manual specimen preparation required.
+• Ideal for use with automated systems, since manual specimen preparation is not required.

 Simple operation